Skip to main content

 streamingUpload COMPANION_STREAMING_UPLOAD

 A boolean flag to tell Companion whether to enable streaming uploads.
 If enabled, it will lead to faster uploads because companion will start uploading at the same time as downloading using stream.pipe.
 If false, files will be fully downloaded first, then uploaded.
-Defaults to false, but we recommended enabling it, especially if you’re expecting to upload large files.
-In future versions the default might change to true.
+Defaults to true.

 maxFileSize COMPANION_MAX_FILE_SIZE